cloakware-ctf/rhme3-writeups/write-up.md

   3. `alloca()` space for the username, `memcpy()` it over, and search the list for a match.
   4. If it finds a match, `memcpy()` the password over, hash it and compare.

 The code checks whether the numbers we submit are negative, but it doesn't check for int overflows.
 Which don't match, but gave us the right idea.
-By claiming the password is unsually long, we can cause the stack to grow until it overlays the heap.
+By claiming the password is unusually long, we can cause the stack to grow until it overlays the heap.
 With a carefully chosen value, the value we submit as the 'username' will be written to an arbitrary place on the heap.

 Using this, we choose a new password, hash it, and overwrite the backdoor accounts password hash with our hash.
 Then we log in.
 Flag.